Next step in city logistics: Open terminals

-Vans are clogging up city centres
+Vans are clogging up city centers

 A fully loaded van, used for distribution with many delivery points is not in itself an inefficient or otherwise problematic logistics solution.
-But problems begin when the van enters the city centre.
-Because of congestion, having to drive along pedestrians and having difficulties finding somewhere to park, productivity takes a severe hit.
+But problems begin when the van enters the city center Because of congestion, having to drive along pedestrians and having difficulties finding somewhere to park, productivity takes a severe hit.
 The van also adds to the congestion itself, creating a catch 22 for city logistics when delivery demand increases, with e-commerce and very fast deliveries.

 When used for courier purposes, cargo capacity utilisation is also poor.
 The capacity is way too big for most deliveries, not seldom with ridiculous loads compared to the capacity, like a document or two servings of food.
-When owned by small businesses they also often have way too big load capacity, and are also often standing still, further contributing to the low utilisation of vans.
+When owned by small businesses they also often have way too big load capacity and are also often standing still, further contributing to the low utilisation of vans.

 Cargocycles is a realistic alternative to many deliveries…